gordonkelly0/CardAnalysis/README.md

 1) Which Artsit has the most cards in Alpha? - Dan Frazier is the artist that has the most art in Alpha with 37 unique cards
 2) How many cards in Alpha are on the reserve list? - There are 48 cards on the reserve list.
 Thats 16.0% of all cards in Alpha
 3) which color has the most cards in Alpha? - W is the most commom color in Alpha with 52.
 Thats 18.0% of all cards in Alpha
-4) How many of each card type is there? - 1	Creature	88
+4) How many of each card type is there?
+   Creatures:	88
-                                          2	Enchantment	68
+   Enchantment: 68
-                                          3	Artifact	47
+   Artifacts:	47
-                                          4	Instant	    43
+   Instants: 43
-                                          5	Sorcery	    30
+   Sorceries: 30
-                                          6	Land	    14
+   Lands: 14
-5) what is the most reprinted card - Swamp is the most reprinted card in Alpha with 96 reprints.
+6) what is the most reprinted card - Swamp is the most reprinted card in Alpha with 96 reprints.